AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/01-introduction.rst

 |

-* This modelling is used as assumptions by :toolname:`GNATprove`
+* This modeling is used as assumptions by :toolname:`GNATprove`

   - These assumptions need to be reviewed